j0giwa/j0giwa/README.md

 Computer Science Stundent
 -------------------------

+Hello and welcome to my GitHub profile!
 I'm a Computer Science Student and have been learning to code for 3 Years.
 Though most of my Repository are set to private.
+I have a passion for Linux and other open-source technologys.

 *   🌍  I'm based in Germany
 *   🧠  I'm learning Java, C/C++